SOUTH AMERICA

 - Summer (December – February): This is generally the Peak Season for popular destinations like Patagonia, with warm weather for trekking.
 Expect higher prices and crowds.

-- Winter (June – August): Often the Deep Off-Season for many areas, especially Patagonia (cold, some closures).
-However, it becomes Peak Season for skiing in the Andes.
-Cities like Buenos Aires and Santiago are much quieter and offer great value for cultural experiences.
+- Winter (June – August): Generally Deep Off-Season for many areas (e.g., Patagonia), but Peak Season for skiing in the Andes.
+Cities like Buenos Aires offer great value.

-- Spring (September – November): Another excellent Shoulder Season.
-Wildflowers bloom in Patagonia, temperatures rise, and pre-peak crowds mean good value.
-Ideal for outdoor activities and cultural tours before the summer rush.
+- Spring (September – November): An excellent Shoulder Season with wildflowers, rising temperatures, and good value before the summer rush.

 Andes (Peru, Bolivia, Ecuador, high-altitude regions of Colombia, Chile, Argentina):